Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Brunch beside the vineyard at Enriquez Estate Wines

-Winemaker Cecilia Enriquez lives here on her family’s Eastside Road property, which includes an 8.5-acre vineyard, a big red barn, and a gravel-strewn back patio that hosts informal brunches throughout the year.
-Book a tasting or an ATV ride through the vines (with a picnic lunch), and sip Pinot noirs, Tempranillo, Muscat and more.
+Winemaker Cecilia Enriquez lives here on her family’s Eastside Road property, which includes an 8.5-acre vineyard, a big red barn, and a gravel-strewn patio that hosts informal brunches throughout the year.
+Book a tasting or an ATV ride through the vines (with a picnic lunch), and sip Pinot noirs, Tempranillo, Muscat, and more.

 Joseph Jewell Wines